 Visual disabilities – “All participants, regardless of sight, are encouraged to touch, hold, and play with countless objects in our exhibition.”

-Sensory disabilities – The information desk has many ways to assist guests with sensory disabilities ( children and adult sunglasses, fidget spinners, noise-canceling headphones for children and adults, push pop fidget toys, etc.).
-There will also be low sensory days where the lights are turned up and the speakers are turned down to accommodate.
+Sensory disabilities – The information desk has many ways to assist guests with sensory disabilities.
+These include children and adult sunglasses, fidget spinners, noise-canceling headphones for children and adults, push pop fidget toys, etc. There will also be low sensory days where the lights are turned up and the speakers are turned down to accommodate.

 All-gender/companion/family restrooms are disability-accessible.